Floorp-Projects/Floorp/tools/compare-locales/docs/index.rst

 ini
     Used by the crashreporter and updater, avoid if possible. foo.defines
-    Used during builds, for example to create :file:`install.rdf` for language packs.
+    Used during builds, for example to create file:`install.rdf` for language packs.

 Adding new formats involves changing various different tools, and is strongly